 I live in Northampton County, and have little to no money to pay for treatment.
 Can I receive treatment?

 Yes.
 Recovery Revolution has a contract with Northampton County Drug and Alcohol Division to provide funding for individuals that do not meet criteria for Medical Assistant and who are not insured or uninsured.
-We will assess your financial needs over the phone or during the intake to determine if you are eligible and what your co-pay would be.back to top
+We will assess your financial needs over the phone or during the intake to determine if you are eligible and what your co-pay would be.
+In order to be eligible for this funding, you will need to apply for Medical Assistance.

 I live outside Northampton County, can I receive services?